 The foundation of the hospitality industry is built on customer service, which comprises food and beverage services and accommodation services.
-Hospitality is the fastest growing, global industry, and it adds one new job every 2.5 seconds*.
-The industry offers solid career paths and opportunities for success through specialised positions such as cook or chef, housekeeping or front desk operation.
+Hospitality is part of the fastest growing global industry, Travel and Tourism.
+The industry as a whole is estimated to account for more than 631,000 jobs by 2028, and therefore offers solid career opportunities for success.

-A hospitality or commerical cookery course offers vocational training and helps you develop both technical and communication skills, broadening your job prospects.
+A hospitality focused course helps you develop both technical and communication skills, broadening your job prospects.
 For further information on careers in the tourism and hospitality sector click here.